1. Avoid skipping meals. Eat every few hours or when you're hungry

-2. Enjoy healthy snacks
+2. Enjoy healthy snacks in between meals

 Whether you’re filling up on fresh and free foods like non-starchy vegetables or enjoying a piece of fruit, it’s important to eat healthy snacks throughout the day to keep your energy levels up and ward off cravings for high-calorie foods.
 The same principles that apply to skipping meals during the day also apply to snacks; consuming snacks regularly can help keep you from experiencing a dip in blood sugar (and energy).
-Enjoying small, healthy snacks can also help ensure that you continue to keep your metabolism revved and stave off hunger pangs.
+Enjoying small, healthy snacks in between meals can also help ensure that you continue to keep your metabolism revved and stave off hunger pangs.

 3. Follow a planned menu

 If you’re just starting a planned weight loss program like Jenny Craig, you may be surprised at the sheer volume of food — meals, snacks, free foods and even desserts — that make up your daily plan.
 You may also be surprised at how many times a day you eat (six times a day if you're following the Jenny Craig program).
 However, over time, making healthier choices and developing healthier eating habits will help you learn the necessary skills for long-term success like portion control and balance.
 If your meal plan calls for added fruits and vegetables, just know that it’s an important part of your nutritional intake for the day.